 We do not tolerate nonexistence.
 It is a question of place.
 To exist, something must be somewhere.
 Originally, “exist” means to be placed.
 Most of the time we exist in our body.
 This is comforting.

 Death mangles this comfort.
 If we are in a body and that body folds or collapses or ceases, where do we go?1

 Charles Dickens is buried in Westminster Abbey.
 I’ve stood over his stone, given him an earful about his female characters.
 Something of him is down there.
 Thomas Hardy is there, partly.
 His stone is next to Dickens’.

 However, only his body is there—his heart is in Dorset.
 Where does Hardy exist?

 Where is she now?
 That is, in what place is she at the present time?
 But if H. is not a body—and the body I loved is certainly no longer she—she is in no place at all.

 Lewis, a devout Christian, was not appeased by his faith’s post-death assurances.
 He needed an H. to exist empirically.
 To be placed.

-Faced with the voids of nonexistence, we, the living, exact certainties.
+Faced with the voids of nonexistence, the endless flux of the universe, we the living exact certainties.
 Certainties like stones, graves, internment, prayers, moments of silence and flowers for companionship.
 We shout to the universe: “Look, I exist, I do these things empirically!
 You may have Dickens, but you don’t have me!”

 Near our home in England, there is an old stone church, an old stone graveyard, and an old stone entitled (can I use that word?)
 “Ellen.”